Seasons in the Sun: Recording

 According to Jacks, the Beach Boys asked him to be their producer during the sessions for the band's album Surf's Up.
 On 31 July 1970, they attempted a rendition of "Seasons in the Sun", but the session did not go well, and the track was never completed.
 Later, Mike Love told an interviewer: "We did record a version [of 'Seasons'] but it was so wimpy we had to throw it out. ...
 It was just the wrong song for us."
 The recording remained unreleased until the 2021 compilation Feel Flows.

 Jacks recorded his rendition in Vancouver in 1973.
-The piano arpeggio parts and double bass parts in the third verse were performed by a young David Foster.
+Who exactly played the piano arpeggio and double bass parts in the third verse is unclear; Jacks has said that David Foster played these on the recording, but David Lanz insists that he contributed these parts.

 Release

 Jacks released his version as a single in 1973 under his own label, Goldfish Records.
 The B-side featured "Put the Bone In", an original composition about burying a deceased pet dog.
 The single quickly topped the record charts in the US (where it was released on Bell Records), Canada, and the UK, selling over 14 million copies worldwide.

 Jacks's version of "Seasons in the Sun" was released in the United States in December 1973 and entered the Billboard Hot 100 a month later.
 On 2 March 1974, the song began a three-week run at number one atop the Hot 100 and remained in the top 40 until nearly Memorial Day weekend.
 Jacks's version also spent one week on the Easy Listening charts.
 Billboard ranked it the number-two song for 1974.
 Although Jacks released several other singles that were moderately successful in Canada, "Seasons in the Sun" would remain his only major solo hit in the United States.
 In Canada, the single (released under Gold Fish catalog number GF 100) reached number one on the RPM magazine charts on 26 January 1974, where it remained for four weeks.
+It was in the top 40 there for 17 weeks, 13 of which were in the top 10.

-Though the song enjoyed contemporary success, some modern critics take a dimmer view, considering it overly sentimental.
+Though the song enjoyed contemporary success, some modern critics take a dimmer view, considering it an overly sentimental sanitized version of the original song.
 Jacks's version has been cited as an example of bad music, having been listed as one of the worst pop songs ever recorded and ranking number five in a similar CNN poll in 2006.

-Jacks also released a German-language version in Germany with lyrics by Gerd Müller-Schwanke, titled "In den Gärten der Zeit".
+Jacks also released a German-language version in Germany with lyrics by Gerd Müller-Schwanke, titled "In den Gärten der Zeit" ("In the Gardens of Time").